Pristine beaches, spectacular sunsets, and tiny magical islets. We experienced all that and more during our time in the Lakshadweep islands.

 Once we got back on to Thinnakara, we thought it would be cooler to walk through the palms in the middle of the island.
 We were wrong.
 The palm trees were too sparse to afford much shelter from the sun, but thick enough to cut off the sea breeze.
 So about 20 minutes in, we gave up and started following the beach again.
 We later realized that, if we had walked along the other side of the island we would have gotten back faster.
 It seems the beach there doesn’t curve like the other side.

-We got back for lunch exhausted and grateful for some shade.
+By the time we got back for lunch, we were exhausted and grateful for some shade.
 Lunch was simple and tasty, served in the sand-floored dining shack with its neat tables and chairs.
 There was also a small TV playing an Indian football league match, with the staff cheering enthusiastically.

 A magical beach on the other side

 That evening, we explored the other side of the island, and found the beach very different from the one we saw in the morning.
-It was lined with palm trees that were on higher ground, and that were slowly being undercut by the tides.
+It was lined with palm trees that were on higher ground, and the sand was slowly being washed away from under them.
 Many had fallen over into the water, and some were in the process of doing so.
 Lots of interesting photo opportunities!
 The water was very shallow, so we decided that we would come back for a leisurely swim the next evening.

 Of shipwrecks and turtles…